djangokit/djangokit/README.md

 - Easily set up a Django project with an integrated React front end
 - Filesystem-based routing
 - Convention over configuration
-- Configuration via environment variables
+- Configuration using TOML files (or using a standard Django settings module)
 - Optional server side rendering of React templates/components
 - TypeScript support
 - Tooling to create models, routes, etc